-The strong influence of socio-economic, micro-climatic and edaphic factors including dense population residing in proximity, good rainfall and humidity, and sunshine is predominant on the Sanctuary's forests.
-The hill forests (mixed tropical evergreen, moist deciduous and bamboo) of Chunoti were reserved in early nineteenth century under Section 20 of the Forest Act 1927.
-The administration and management of the Sanctuary have recently been transferred from Chittagong (South) Forest Division to the newly created Chittagong Wildlife Management and Nature Conservation Division.
-There are two Forest Ranges (Chunoti and Jaldi) that cover the core zone.
+The strong influence of socio-economic, micro-climatic and edaphic factors including dense population residing in proximity, good rainfall and humidity, and sunshine is predominant on the Sanctuary's secondary forests.
+The hill forests (mixed tropical evergreen, semi-evergreen and bamboo) of Chunoti were reserved in early nineteenth century under Section 20 of the Forest Act 1927.
+The administration and management of the Sanctuary have recently been transferred from Chittagong (South) Forest Division to the newly created Chittagong Wildlife Management and Nature Conservation Division; there are two Forest Ranges (Chunoti and Jaldi) that cover the core zone of the Sanctuary.

 Evergreen and semi-evergreen forests of Chunoti WS, located in the high rainfall bio-geographic zone, were in past biologically rich.
 The predominant influence of edaphic and favorable microclimatic factors led to the development of rich forests.
 These forests represented several features of the biodiversity of north-eastern subcontinent, which is one of the mega biodiversity region with many endemic floral and faunal species.
 They played important role in regulating water flows and checking soil erosion in the undulating terrain.
-Indeed the forests conservation within the Sanctuary is important as the restored forests will form important catchments for the existing water bodies.
+Indeed the forests conservation within the Sanctuary is important as the restored forests will form important catchments for the existing water bodies, some of which flow down to the neighboring Bay of Bengal.
 In addition to providing a sanctuary to the wildlife, the restored forests will, therefore, be part of water sanctuaries to be maintained in future by following sound practices for soil and moisture conservation.

 Natural regeneration in different forest blocks of Chunoti was largely good up to sixties as documented in old Working Plans.
-Unfortunately the forests of Chunoti have subsequently been subjected to heavy biotic interference and there was hardly any high forest left by eighties; few scattered patches of garjan trees are remnants of the plantations raised earlier (in sixties) by converting natural forests of great biodiversity value.
+Unfortunately the forests of Chunoti have subsequently been subjected to heavy biotic interference and there was hardly any high forest left by eighties; few scattered patches of garjan and sal trees are remnants of the plantations raised earlier (mainly in sixties) by converting natural forests of great biodiversity value.

 The forests have become fragmented with reduced extent of wildlife habitat and ensuing adverse effects on biodiversity.
 This has affected the ecological boundaries of the Sanctuary with limited wildlife corridors and breeding space.
 However, at places natural growth of secondary vegetation including bamboo and other grasses has come up, thereby enhancing the Sanctuary's in-situ conservation values, especially as elephant movement corridor.
-A number of fodder and fruit plants regenerate naturally but do not get established due to heavy biotic influences.
-Forest fires in summer adversely affect natural regeneration, often giving way to a process of regression to a drier scrubby or savannah type of vegetation.
-Sungrass (as seen in the Sunkholas) has invaded in dry areas as a result of site degradation.
+A number of fodder and fruit plants regenerate naturally but do not get established due to biotic influences, often giving way to a process of regression to a drier scrubby or savannah type of vegetation.
+Sungrass (as seen in the Sunkholas) has invaded particularly in dry areas as a result of site degradation.
 Local people collect sungrass after burning the area each year.
-Few cane clumps occur sporadically, and bamboo and wild banana regenerate naturally along the moist banks of streams.
+Few cane clumps occur sporadically, and bamboo regenerate naturally along the moist banks of streams.